 In 1775, Richard Henderson totally ignored the Proclamation of 1763 when he negotiated the Treaty of Sycamore Shoals with the Cherokee.
-The sale of the Cherokee claims to much of the Kentucky region theoretically extinguished Cerokee clains and authorized colonial settlement on 20 million acres.
+The sale of the Cherokee claims to much of the Kentucky region theoretically extinguished Cherokee claims and authorized colonial settlement on 20 million acres.

 From a legalistic perspective, as viewed by the British, the 1768 Treaty of Fort Stanwix, 1768 Treaty of Hard Labor, the 1770 Treaty of Lochaber, the 1774 Treaty of Camp Charlotte, and the Treaty of Sycamore Shoals pushed the Proclamation of 1763 boundary westward.
 Those treaties allowed settlement far beyond the Eastern Continental Divide in what today is southwestern Virginia, West Virginia, most of Kentucky, and much of Tennessee and Ohio.

-Virginia relinquished its states rights in 1784 when the Continental Congress accepted the cession of the Northwest Territory in 1784.
+Virginia relinquished its claim in 1784 when the Continental Congress accepted the cession of the Northwest Territory in 1784.
 Virginia leaders still remained deeply involved in shaping the settlement pattern for the lands west of the old Proclamation of 1763 line.
-Most significantly, Thomas Jefferson wrote the Ordinance of 1784, which guided the creation of new states from the Southwest Territory and Northwest Territory after passage of the Northwest Ordinance of 1787.

 After the American Revolution, the new national government continued the British approach of creating reserves for Native Americans.
 It signed treaties that defined boundaries defining lands reserved for Native Americans, failed to enforce the barriers to settlement, and then revised treaty boundaries.